The Hacker Who Reached Out to a Food Delivery Startup First

 TL;DR

-A security researcher found a critical vulnerability in our app and emailed us before doing anything malicious.
-They gave us 7 days to fix it before disclosing.
-We fixed it in 3, thanked them publicly, and they became an informal advisor.
+A security researcher found a critical vulnerability in a food delivery startup's app and emailed the team before doing anything malicious.
+They gave the startup 7 days to fix it before disclosing.
+The engineering team fixed it in 3, thanked the researcher publicly, and the researcher became an informal advisor.
 Sometimes the "hackers" are the good guys looking out for you.

 The Email

-The subject line made my heart skip: "Security Vulnerability in Your Application."
+The subject line made the CTO's heart skip: "Security Vulnerability in Your Application."

-I expected spam or a scam.
-Instead, I found a professionally written report:
+She expected spam or a scam.
+Instead, she found a professionally written report:

 "Hi, I'm a security researcher.
 While testing your application, I discovered a server-side request forgery (SSRF) vulnerability in your webhook integration.
 An attacker could use this to access your internal infrastructure.
 I have not exploited this beyond confirming its existence.
 I'm giving you 7 days to fix this before I disclose it publicly, per responsible disclosure practices."